Debt is the new normal in Canada.

 Furthermore, people look to credit cards when the cost of living outpaces their income.
 If you are a newcomer to Canada, a credit card is one of the first things you get in order to start building your Canadian credit score and credit history.

-So, what’s the real reason why debt in Canada is so high?
+So, what is the real reason why debt in Canada is so high?
+Is it a lack of financial education or is it something else?
 Here are some of the more common reasons why Canadian consumers find themselves in debt.

 Unless you get a handle on this debt and pay it down religiously, you could wind up with credit card debt that is a lot more than you can handle.

 If you want to learn more about how to consolidate your credit card debt, just click the button below.